-Plus Cheryl loves Gardein beefless tips and had a hard week so I thought this combination would cheer her up.
+Cheryl loves Gardein beefless tips, and she had a hard week, so I thought this combination would cheer her up.
 Well, except for the greens.
-I was right about the hash and wrong about the greens.
+I was right about the hash and wrong about the greens!

 Oddly enough she loved the greens.
 I used fresh squeezed mandarin juice from the leftovers still in the fridge, some tangerine balsamic and a little liquid smoke.The recipe for the greens is below too.

 Serves: serves 4 with side dishes or a big salad

 - 2 cloves garlic, minced

 - 1 package Gardein Beefless Tips, cut into small chunks (sub seitan or even beans if you prefer)